The Document Processing API endpoint in Detail#

 Hint

-All popular programming languages have at least one common HTTP library, that conveniently encapsulates the creation of a well-formed multipart/form-data POST request, so you probably don't need to worry about doing so by hand.
+about doing so by hand.
 See the next section for a bunch of code examples, that illustrate this.

 Example of a multipart/form-data HTTP request

-POST https://testapi.natif.ai/processing/invoice_extraction?include=ocr&include=extractions&wait_for=120
+POST https://api.natif.ai/processing/invoice_extraction?include=ocr&include=extractions&wait_for=120

 accept: application/json